Call: 07545 686 665 |

 What is your favourite place in Inverness, and why?

-An almost impossible question to answer but I think I am torn between an early evening walk in late summer by the beautiful river Ness in front of the fabulous Eden Court Theatre and the delightful walks through the very varied Merkinch Nature Reserve where one can enjoy so much wildlife and so much of historical significance to the area.
+An almost impossible question to answer but I think I am torn between an early evening walk in late summer by the beautiful River Ness in front of the fabulous Eden Court Theatre, and the view of Ben Wyvis and the river from the castle.

 What is your favourite restaurant in Inverness?

-Again, I have several as we are truly spoilt in Inverness with a great number of excellent places to eat out – it is essential to book in advance as they are often fully booked well in advance.
-My Top 5 would be: Rocpool; The Mustard Seed; Cafe 1; The Glenmoriston; Kingsmills Hotel
+Again, I have several as we are truly spoilt in Inverness with a great number of excellent places to eat out – it is essential to book in advance as they quickly become fully booked.
+My Top 5 would be: Rocpool; The Mustard Seed; Cafe 1; Contrast Brasserie and The Fig and Thistle.

 When you have friends and family visit Inverness, where is the first place you take them and why?